birdpersonn/CharmanderWeatherLight/README.md

 #### get the pi ready
 1. set up your pi
-   * there are many ways to get started, i chose to run headless on my macbook. if you have no idea what that means, don't worry, neither did i, just look up how to get a pi running and go through whichever method seems easiest.
+   * there are many ways to get started, i chose to run headless on my macbook. if you have no idea what that means, don't worry, neither did i, just look up how to get a pi running and go through whichever method you feel most comfortable with.
 2. get your pi connected to wifi
    * some pi models do not come with a built-in wifi option, so you might need a dongle or attachment for this.
    * my pi zero w was very easy to set up (following a tutorial of course) with nothing extra needed!